-RNs/NPs are recommended to conduct their own self-assessment, recognizing that due to changes in nursing practice and possible evolving roles, new learning needs may have emerged that the RN/NP may wish to pursue in the upcoming licensure year.
+RNs/NPs are recommended to conduct their own self-assessment at the beginning of the licensure year and throughout the year as needed, recognizing that due to changes in nursing practice and possible evolving roles, new learning needs may have emerged that the RN/NP may wish to pursue in the licensure year.
 RNs/NPs could consider beginning with reviewing the most current version of the College's Standards of Practice and Code of Ethics.